Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 • Individual approach

-to each patient
+to every patient

 • Western and Russian standards of evidence-based medicine